HannahSRaju/ITCS6162_Group8/README.md

 ### Data Preparation:
 (what was done to prepare the data)
+Ans: Identified and eliminated missing values using the dropna function from the pandas library.
+Removed excess spaces from column names and cells using the strip() method.

 ### Modeling:
 two or more methods (be sure to explore the use of Pycaret)